Paris Orly Airport (ORY) sits south of the city and was originally known as Villeneuve-Orly Airport, in recognition of the two communes it covers.

 Orly’s Terminals 1 and 2 share a building that dates back to earlier days at the airport.
-In April, Terminal 3 opened, connecting the rest of the airport to Terminal 4.
+Terminal 3 opened in April 2019, connecting Terminal 4 to the rest of the airport. .
 Take a look at this handy list to know which terminal your plane is leaving from.

 - Air France (short-haul flights only)